ErrDivine/XLReason/docs/experiment_instructions.md

 Default settings live in `configs/default.yaml`.
 Adjust model size, dataset dimensions, or training hyperparameters as needed before running experiments.

 Key sections:
-- `model`: hidden sizes, planner topology, VQ codebook parameters.
+- `model`: transformer model identifiers and planner hyperparameters.
+By default this references **Qwen/Qwen2.5-Math-7B**; adjust to a smaller model if GPU memory is limited.
-- `dataset`: synthetic data generator dimensions.
+- `dataset`: choose `type: mgsm` (default) for real bilingual data or `type: synthetic` when you want the lightweight mock pipeline.
+MGSM settings include languages, split, max sequence length, and sample budget.
 - `training`: optimizer settings, epochs, logging cadence, and code-switch probability.
 - `loss_weights`: coefficients for the auxiliary objectives.